shchodro/serverless-workshop/README.md

 #### Consuming the SNS Topic Messages with AWS Lambda

-Using the things learned in this workshop, can you develop a Lambda function that alerts survivors in the chat application when zombies are detected from the zombie sensor?
-In this section you will configure a Lambda function that triggers when messages are sent from the Edison device to the zombie sensor SNS topic.
+Using the things learned in this workshop, can you develop a Lambda function that alerts survivors in the chat application when zombies are detected from the zombie sensor.
+In this section you will configure a Lambda function that triggers when messages are sent from the cron'd lambda to the zombie sensor SNS topic.
 This function will push the messages to the chat application to notify survivors of zombies!

 1\.
 Open up the Lambda console and click **Create a Lambda function**.